 Help him make it legal.
 First, read it aloud with him to listen for mistakes.
 Praise anything that is correct, and help him fix the rest of it to say what he wanted to say.
 Do all of this without a lecture, hand it back with a smile, and say, "Great job!
 Write it up."
-Find these helpful articles at IEW.com/article-list: "The Four Deadly Errors of Teaching Writing" and "Marking and Grading."
-For more on teaching spelling, watch the "Spelling and the Brain" video at IEW.com/EIS-SB.
+See the Appendices for recommendations to avoid "The Four Deadly Errors of Teaching Writing" and for an article on "Marking and Grading."